To get Jobseeker’s Allowance (JSA) you must:

 - be actively seeking work

-- work on average less than 16 hours a week
+- work on average less than 16 hours per week

-- must usually work less than 24 hours a week (on average)
+- you must work less than 16 hours per week on average

 - must have £16,000 or less in savings

 Use a benefits calculator to check your eligibility.

 You can’t usually get JSA if:

 - your parents receive Child Benefit for you